Close

 DIVIDEND

-The Dividend Distribution Policy, in terms of Regulation 43A of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") is available on the Company’s website on https://www.pageind.com/policies-documents
+The Dividend Distribution Policy, in terms of Regulation 43A of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("SEBI Listing Regulations") is available on the Company's website at https://www.pageind.com/policies-documents

 Dividends have been accounted as per IND AS, as detailed in "Statement of Change in Equity" of the financial statement.